baleada/docs/src/prose/features/index.md

 As their first parameter, extensions can accept one of three things:
 - The return value of a Baleada Features interface function
-- An interface included in the return value of a combo function (for example you can pass `useSelect().listbox` to an extension)
+- OR an interface included in the return value of a combo function (for example, you can pass `useSelect().listbox` to an extension)
-- A reactive reference to an HTML element
+- OR a reactive reference to an HTML element

 Not every extension accepts all of these things, though. `useMarkdownCompletion`, for example, specifically accepts the `textbox` object returned from the `useTextbox` interface, and won't accept any other interface objects, nor a reactive reference to an HTML element.